Morwenn/cpp-sort/docs/Measures-of-presortedness.md

 auto d = probe::runs(integers, std::negate<>{});
 ```

-Note however that these algorithms can be expensive.
-Using them before an actual sorting algorithm little interest if any.
+Note however that most of these algorithms can be expensive.
+Using them before an actual sorting algorithm has little interest if any.
 They are instead meant to be profiling tools: when sorting is a critical part of your application, you can use these measures on typical data and check whether it is mostly sorted according to one measure or another, then you may be able to find a sorting algorithm known to be optimal with regard to this specific measure.

 Measures of presortedness can be used with the *sorter adapters* from the library.
 Even though most of the adapters are meaningless with measures of presortedness, some of them can still be used to mitigate space and time: